Top19 Business Studies at Lincoln is ranked joint 19th for student experience according to The Times and Sunday Times

 Our academics are active researchers and have real-world expertise.
-In addition, they engage with industry professionals throughout the course to ensure that you are exposed to current business thinking and develop the skills you need for a successful future career.
+This course benefits from strong links with industry professionals to ensure that you are exposed to current business thinking and develop the skills you need for a successful future career.

 How You Study

 Students are encouraged to develop independence in their thinking, and manage their own time with support from teaching staff.

 Most modules include some lectures.
 These are designed to inspire and motivate students, introduce them to particular topics and give an overview of current issues and debates within the discipline.
 Some are given by visiting practitioners who provide 'live' case material and offer students industry contacts and careers advice.